klausbrunner/solarpositioning/README.md

 ![CI](https://github.com/KlausBrunner/solarpositioning/workflows/CI/badge.svg) [![Maven](https://img.shields.io/maven-central/v/net.e175.klaus/solarpositioning?color=dodgerblue)](https://search.maven.org/search?q=g:net.e175.klaus%20a:solarpositioning)

-This is a Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky at a given date, latitude, and longitude (and other parameters).
-Calculations are based on well-known published
-algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
+A Java library for finding topocentric solar coordinates, i.e. the sun’s position on the sky at a given date, latitude, and longitude (and other parameters), as well as times of sunrise and sunset.
+Calculations are based on well-known, peer-reviewed algorithms: [SPA](http://dx.doi.org/10.1016/j.solener.2003.12.003) by Reda and Andreas and, alternatively, [Grena/ENEA](http://dx.doi.org/10.1016/j.solener.2012.01.024) by Grena.
 More than 1000 test points are included to validate against the reference code and other sources.